vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

 **(Jayanta)** Even so, since we don't have sensory access to 'success' as a property instantiated in the operation, it's not the sort of thing that can be directly perceived.
-So, you have to explain how it's supposed to be understood in terms of its effects.
+So, you have to explain how success of an operation is to be understood in terms of the properties of its effect.
 The effect, in this case, is a judgment.
-So, without specifying this, it's not possible to understand what constitutes a successful operation.
+So, without making this explicit, it's not possible to understand what constitutes a successful operation.
 And we find not one word, one syllable, even so much as a half-mora about this anywhere in the aphorism.